-*Fellows will pay $8,000 and all out-of-pocket costs come in the second year.
+*Residents will pay $9,000 and all out-of-pocket costs come in the second year.
 Financial aid packages vary by individual, but through scholarships and financial aid provided by Relay, KIPP, and other sources, all other program costs will be covered.
-Fellows are also eligible for loan deferment.
+Residents are also eligible for loan deferment.

 Relay Graduate School of Education

-All KIPP Graduate Teaching Fellows enroll in the Relay Graduate School of Education to earn a Master of Arts in Teaching.
+All KIPP Relay Residents enroll in the Relay Graduate School of Education to earn a Master of Arts in Teaching.
 Relay’s groundbreaking teacher preparation program offers a unique and powerful pathway for aspiring teachers to begin a long-term career in the classroom.